 Support environmentally friendly businesses

 We promote a LOT OF BRANDS on our blogs and social media channels.
 Not all of them the most environmentally friendly.
-I know I’ve promoted a fair few in the past which are the furthest from environmentally friendly you can possibly get (fast fashion, I’m looking at you!)
+I know I’ve promoted a fair few in the past which are the furthest from environmentally friendly you can possibly get.
 Instead, try and use your platform to promote brands which ARE actively sustainably and/or environmentally friendly.

 Turn off your electronics as much as you can